The symplectic isotopy problem for rational cuspidal curves: Symplectic singular curves

 Given a cuspidal curve $C$, we say that the multiplicity multi-sequence of $C$ is the union of all multiplicity sequences of singularities of $C$.
 This is only well-defined up to choosing an order of the cusps.
 Instead of making the choice, we just sort all the entries decreasingly.
 We use double-bracket notation to denote the multiplicity multi-sequence: $[[m_1,\dots, m_n]]$.

 \begin{example} The multiplicity of a singularity whose link is the torus knot $T(p,q)$ is $\min\{p,q\}$.
 For a singularity of type $(p,p+1)$, one blow up already yields a smooth curve, and so the multiplicity sequence is $[p]$.
-In general, after blowing up once at a singularity of type $(p,q)$, the resulting curve has a singularity whose link is $T(p,q-p)$.
+In general, after blowing up once at a singularity of type $(p,q)$, the resulting curve has a singularity whose link is $T(p,q-p)$ (and therefore is of type $(p,q-p)$ or $(q-p,p)$, depending on whether $q$ is larger or smaller than $2p$).
 Iterating this process, eventually reaches a smooth curve.

 The following are the singularities that will appear in our examples. \begin{itemize} \item For a singularity of type $(p,kp+1)$, the multiplicity is $p$, and singularity of the proper transform in the first blow-up is of type $(p,(k-1)p+1)$.
 It follows inductively that the multiplicity sequence is the string of length $k$, $[p,\dots,p]$.
 In particular, a curve with a singularity of type $(p,2p+1)$ and a curve with two singularities of type $(p,p+1)$ have the same multiplicity multi-sequence, $[[p,p]]$. \item A singularity of type $(p+1,2p+1)$ has multiplicity sequence $[p+1,p]$.
 In particular the singularity of type $(3,5)$ has multiplicity sequence $[3,2]$. \item A singularity of type $(p,4p-1)$ has multiplicity sequence $[p,p,p,p-1]$ ($p\geq 3$). \end{itemize} \end{example}